EndoCartoScope/climb-challenge/submission_instructions/README.md

 # CLiMB Submission Instructions

 This document is the authoritative contract for submissions to the CLiMB challenge.
-If anything in the [top-level README](../README.md) appears to contradict what's here, this file wins.

 ## What you submit